GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Method

-We propose a quadtree-calibrated monocular depth alignment scheme that progressively performs local depth calibration using Gaussian-rendered depth as an in-training geometric reference.
+To resolve this, we introduce a \textbf{progressive quadtree-calibrated depth constraint} strategy.
+Bypassing rigid global transformations, we hierarchically align monocular depth with Gaussian-rendered depth across multiple spatial scales.
+Crucially, this progressive local calibration is dynamically guided by reliable co-visible regions identified by our visibility-aware formulation.

-\paragraph{Coarse-to-fine quadtree depth calibration.} During training, we employ a coarse-to-fine quadtree schedule by selecting a split level $L(t)\!\in\!\{0,\ldots,L_{\max}\}$ at iteration $t$ and partitioning the image into $2^{L(t)}\!\times\!2^{L(t)}$ uniformly sized blocks.
-As training proceeds, $L(t)$ is gradually increased, enabling the depth calibration to transition from a global, coarse alignment to finer-grained, locally adaptive refinements.
+\paragraph{Coarse-to-fine Quadtree Alignment.} During training, we employ a coarse-to-fine quadtree schedule.At iteration $t$, we set the quadtree level as $L(t)=\left\lfloor \tfrac{t}{\Delta t} \right\rfloor$, and partition the image space into $2^{L(t)} \times 2^{L(t)}$ uniform blocks.
+As training progresses, $L(t)$ gradually increases, smoothly transitioning the depth alignment from a global coarse calibration to a fine-grained local refinement.